truenas/middleware/docs/userguide/index.rst

 If you click the ZFS Snapshots tab (above the Add Periodic Snapshot button), you can review the listing of available snapshots.
 An example is shown in Figure
 8.2c.

-**NOTE:** if snapshots do not appear, check that the current time does not conflict with the begin, end, and interval settings.
+.. note:: if snapshots do not appear, check that the current time does not conflict with the begin, end, and interval settings.
 If the snapshot was attempted but failed, an entry will be added to */var/log/messages*.
 This log file can be viewed in Shell.

 **Figure 8.2c: Viewing Available Snapshots**

 |Figure82c_png|